 Most bruises happen when you suffer an injury that fails to break the skin, but crushes the small blood vessels underneath.
 Blood then leaks and becomes trapped under the surface, leaving the telltale mark.

-If you work out a lot, you might notice bruising in fatty areas that are exposed, like your thighs, buttocks or legs, said Dr. Abigail Waldman, a dermatologist at Brigham and Women’s Hospital.
+If you work out a lot, you might notice random bruising on your legs, primarily in fatty areas that are exposed, like your thighs or buttocks, said Dr. Abigail Waldman, a dermatologist at Brigham and Women’s Hospital.

 Here are other possible causes of easy bruising:

 Besides injury, blood thinners — medications or supplements that slow down or decrease your blood's clotting ability — may be the number one cause for easy bruising, Waldman said.
 They’re very common, ranging from aspirin to drugs like Coumadin.
 If you’re on blood thinners, it may take longer for bleeding to stop, leading to bigger bruises.